-Reasons to learn how to use my camera were not on my radar when I got my first DSLR 8 years ago.
+Reasons to shoot in manual mode were not on my radar when I got my first DSLR 8 years ago.
 Like so many of us, I was convinced the problem with my pictures was the camera itself.
 Surely, if I had a better camera, I would be taking the same beautiful pictures I had seen all over flickr.

 Christmas morning, I opened a shiny, brand new Pentax.
 I loved the idea of being able to freeze time with my oldest, and a new baby due in just a few months.
 My walls would soon be plastered with all of my gorgeous images, and I couldn’t wait!!